 - If there are certain products that you don’t offer returns on.

-eCommerce brands that have steal worthy return policy
+eCommerce brands that have a steal-worthy return policy

 Having discussed the aspects to bear in mind while drafting a return policy, the following are some inspiring examples.